adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 # Machine Learning Lessons Learned
-List of all the lessons learned and best practices from my time studying machine learing
+List of all the lessons learned and best practices from my time studying machine learning.

-## Contributing
-Submit a pull request and we can see if it's a good fit.

 ## Data and Features